formspark/documentation/special-input-types.md

 The value of each checked choice will be sent to the destination.

+When unchecked, the browser does not send the input in the request, so a checkbox value will either be true, or the key will not exist at all.

 All choices should have a unique "name" attribute.

 ``` html